Shark diving in South Africa without a cage is an adventure that will definitely get your heart pumping.

 I’ll leave it your imagination to insert the obvious joke here.
 Neither of them does.
 They slowly swim deeper into the shadows.
 Soon, I can’t even make out a faint outline.
 They are gone.
 Neither of them to be seen again.
 I’m disappointed but incredibly grateful that they graced us with their presence on and off for 20 minutes.

 Other divers are running out of oxygen and are surfacing, heading back to the boat.
-I notice the sharks interests shifts from the bait to the divers.
+I notice the shark’s interests shift from the bait to the divers.
 From underwater, it’s quite a sight – divers thrashing around on the surface, as they take off their weight belts and fins.
 I can see why the sharks are curious.

 I’m completely enthralled.
 Before I know it, it’s only me and the divemaster in the water.
 The shark’s interest returns to the bait.
 They come closer to us, now that there are only two of us in the water.
 Perhaps they are feeling braver now that they outnumber us.
 I am overjoyed.